Seanergy Maritime Holdings Corp – Consenus Indicates Potential 485.7% Upside

-Seanergy Maritime Holdings Corp found using ticker (SHIP) now have 2 analysts covering the stock.
-The analyst consensus points to a rating of ‘Buy’.
-The range between the high target price and low target price is between 1.14 and 0.5 and has a mean target at 0.82.
-Given that the stocks previous close was at 0.14 this would indicate that there is a potential upside of 485.7%.
-The 50 day MA is 0.2 and the 200 moving average now moves to 0.43.
-The market cap for the company is $9m.
+Seanergy Maritime Holdings Corp with ticker code (SHIP) have now 2 analysts covering the stock with the consensus suggesting a rating of ‘Buy’.
+The target price ranges between 1.14 and 0.5 calculating the average target price we see 0.82.
+Given that the stocks previous close was at 0.14 this would imply there is a potential upside of 485.7%.
+The 50 day MA is 0.2 and the 200 day MA is 0.42.
+The company has a market capitalisation of $17m.
 Visit the company website at: http://www.seanergymaritime.com

 Seanergy Maritime Holdings Corp., an international shipping company, engages in the seaborne transportation of dry bulk commodities worldwide.
 It owns a fleet of ten Capesize bulk carriers with a cargo-carrying capacity of approximately 1,748,581 deadweight tons and an average fleet age of 11 years.
 The company is headquartered in Athens, Greece.